pgorman/dangerjaunt/dangerjaunt.md

 6. Sword -1 (_Remove Curse_ to drop)

 Rarely, magic swords are imbued with an ego, or even full-blown intelligence, which they exercise in pursuit of a special mission.
-Such blades compel their wielder (saving throw) to disregard self-interest and personal safety when presented with an opportunity to further their goal.
+Such blades compel their wielder (saving throw) to disregard self-interest and personal safety when presented with an opportunity to further the goal.

 ### Armor ###